Mrflops/Bubbles/README.md

-# Bubbles
+# 🫧 Bubbles
-Bubbles is a Apriltag detection system developed by FRC Team 10015
+Bubbles is a Apriltag detection system developed by FRC Team 10015 [RuiQi]

 ## Usage
 Install these packages manditory to use main.py and other scripts: